NiceDuckGames/ducky-command-dataset/README.md

-# Ducky Command Dataset
+# Jovia Command Dataset
-This repository is home to the dataset that is used to train DuckyAI on interactions with the Godot Game Engine.
+This repository is home to the dataset that is used to train JoviaAI on interactions with the Godot Game Engine.
-The dataset is open source, allowing users to create their own engine actions and submit them to be included in future fine-tuning of the Ducky model.
+The dataset is open source, allowing users to create their own engine actions and submit them to be included in future fine-tuning of the Jovia model.

 ## Generating Your Own Training Data